simon-wolf/blog/_posts/2025-03-26-counting-the-cost.md

 ## Grouping By The Category And Summing The Total

-We use two variables, `arr` and `sum` to store an array of category totals and the overall total.
+I use two variables, `arr` and `sum` to store an array of category totals and the overall total.

 The implementation is pretty simple: